UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 9. Choose Efficient Appliances When It’s Time to Upgrade

-Illustration shows a woman with energy-efficient appliances: a fridge, water heater, and AC unit.
+Woman with energy-efficient appliances: a fridge, water heater, and AC unit.

 Upgrading to ENERGY STAR-certified appliances is a long-term strategy to significantly reduce energy costs.

-Moving gives you the perfect excuse to scrutinize the bulky hardware occupying your kitchen and utility closets.
-If you inherited outdated equipment from a previous owner, swapping them out represents an environmentally mindful choice that pays dividends over the lifespan of the machines.
-Upgrading to energy saving appliances for new home environments targets the biggest power consumers — namely your air conditioning unit, refrigerator, and water heater.
+Moving into a new residence graciously gives you the perfect, practical excuse to closely scrutinize the bulky hardware currently occupying your kitchen and cramped utility closets.
+If you unfortunately inherited noticeably outdated, loud equipment from a previous owner, boldly swapping them out represents an incredibly environmentally mindful choice that dependably pays massive dividends over the projected lifespan of the brand-new machines.
+Upgrading to robust energy-saving appliances for new home environments precisely targets the absolute biggest power consumers on your property โ€” namely your central air conditioning unit, kitchen refrigerator, and basement water heater.
+If you want to efficiently offset the upfront costs of these premium machines, be sure to carefully review the federal energy rebates section below for substantial financial assistance options.

-🌱 Eco Edge: Replacing an older central AC system with an ENERGY STAR-certified model can reduce cooling costs by about 20%, depending on the unit and your home.
+๐ŸŒฑ Eco Edge: Replacing an older central AC system with an ENERGY STAR-certified model can reduce cooling costs by about 20%, depending on the unit and your home.

 10. Track Daily Usage Before Your Bill Arrives